borbware/emuurom-web/blog/25-08-10-slavic/slavicgamejamreport.md

 	* ***Sidenote:*** Most likely, you will ***not*** need cash during the trip.
 	- ***Sidenote:*** For easy acquisition of public transport tickets, install the *Jakdojade* app.
 A ticket can be bought there in advance, and it is only used when validated by scanning a QR code in a bus/tram.
 6. Arrive in Warsaw a few days before the event, so you can join a local gamedev club [**Koło Naukowe Twórców Gier Polygon**](https://www.kntgpolygon.pl/) meetup at the gaming-themed H40S bar on Wednesday.
 You might find potential teammates already there, and more importantly, learn crucial info about local inside jokes.
 Be attentive the next day at 21:37! ![](h40s.jpg)
 7. Join the preparty on Thursday at VooDoo Club with your plus one.
-The venue is split to a music and a non-music room, which makes socializing easier than in most gamedev bar evenings—if you didn't find teammates the day before, now's a new chance!
+The venue is split to a music and a non-music room, which makes socializing easier than in most gamedev bar evenings — if you didn't find teammates the day before, now's a new chance!
 At 21:37, witness the singalong of *Barka*, the favourite song of the Polish pope John Paul II.
 After that, dance your socks off to the eurobeat remix of *Säkkijärven polkka*.
 8. *(Optional)* For the **authentic** Polish experience, go to the nearby gas station for a late night hot dog after the party.

 ### Friday, August 1